 You can now take a bath without worries.

 7. It Can Ward Off Bugs and Mosquitoes

 You can use it against mosquitoes, ants, or bees.
 It has a unique smell insects and animals don’t like, which keeps them at bay.

 Don’t use the repellant when you’re out hunting, though.
 You may end up driving away your prey.

 Watch this video by Dr. Josh Axe to know more about the health benefits of cinnamon:

-It’s amazing how an ingredient of your favorite dessert could save you when you’re out in the wild.
-With all these benefits of cinnamon, I’d surely recommend you to stock up on cinnamon sticks in your bug-out bag!
+It’s amazing how a well-loved dessert ingredient can save you when you’re out in the wild.
+With all these benefits of cinnamon, surely, you’ll make the sticks and powder a part of your bug-out bag!

 What other benefits of cinnamon do you know?
 Share them in the comments section below!